ResonantGeoData/RD-WATCH/docs/DevDocs/Architecture.md

 The standard `rdwatch/core/views` endpoints for visualizing model-runs, sites, siteobservations are all mirrored in the Scoring application so they can access information directly from the scoring database.

+### Tasks

+Each app **core** and **scoring** has it's own tasks used in celery.
+These are tasks that will download GeoJSON for an entire model run as well as downloading satellite images.
+All information regarding satellite images are stored in the core rdwatch database because this project doesn't have access to modify the **scoring** database.

 ## Stack Links